 For Post 9/11 GI Bill® (Chapter 33) Students

 If you waive SHIP any time after July for fall semester, you must inform Military and Veteran Services.
 Otherwise, we may include SHIP in your VA claim, and you might receive a letter of indebtedness from the VA.

-Once a student is registered, and GI Bill® Enrollment Certification has been requested, their credits and dollars are captured and a hold is placed on their account.
+Once a student is registered, and GI Bill® Certification Request has been submitted, their credits and dollars are captured and a hold is placed on their account.

-This hold is placed to protect students from making enrollment changes after their Enrollment Certification is submitted to the VA.
+This hold is placed to protect students from making enrollment changes after their Certification Request is submitted to the VA.

 Once the hold is placed, a student will not be able to add, drop, or withdraw from a class until they contact Military and Veteran Services.
 The hold can be lifted once the implications of the changes a student wishes to make are clear.